LucasRochaAbraao/pyzab/README.md

 # pyzab
-Simple Python implementation of the Zabbix API.
+Simple Python implementation of a Zabbix API wrapper.